-3. Starting to send letters to companies whose Takeover Defense Measures expire at their general meeting of shareholders between March and June 2021 We selected 13 companies with market capital of a certain amount or more from among the companies whose Takeover Defense Measures were to expire at their general meeting of shareholders to be held between March and June 2021, after excluding the companies that already publicly announced abolition of the Measures, and started to send letters requesting to describe the reasons for keeping the Takeover Defense Measures, if that is the case, in their convocation notice and/or timely disclosure material, as we did in the past years. \\\ Contact information Institutional Investors Collective Engagement Forum Directors in charge: Yuki Kimura, Chairman; Naomi Yamazaki, Administration Manager; and Ryusuke Ohori and Hiromitsu Kamata, Executive Director Address: Tokyo Entre Salon, Sinmaki-chou Building Annex 1, 3-2-14, Nihonbashi, Chuo-ku, Tokyo 103-0027 JAPAN E-mail: info@iicef.jp 5 www.iicef.jp
+3. Starting to send letters to companies whose Takeover Defense Measures expire at their general meeting of shareholders between March and June 2022

+We selected some companies which we determined appropriate to contact from among the companies whose Takeover Defense Measures were to expire at their general meeting of shareholders to be held between March and June 2022, after excluding the companies that already publicly announced abolition of the Measures, and started to send letters requesting to describe the reasons for keeping the Takeover Defense Measures, if that is the case, in their convocation notice and/or timely disclosure material, as we did in the past years.

+Contact information

+Institutional Investors Collective Engagement Forum

+Directors in charge: Yuki Kimura, Chairman; Naomi Yamazaki, Administration Manager; and Ryusuke Ohori and Hiromitsu Kamata, Executive Director

+Address: Tokyo Entre Salon, Shinmaki-chou Building Annex 1, 3-2-14, Nihonbashi, Chuo-ku, Tokyo 103-0027 JAPAN

+E-mail: info@iicef.jp